ethereum/EIPs/EIPS/eip-draft_nst.md

 This function MUST be called only by an authorized NST contracts, the call MUST occur when users are calling the `barter` function.

-NOTE: using [ECDSA.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol) (`v4.7.3` at least) and [EIP712.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/EIP712.sol) library from OpenZeppelin is very RECOMMENDED for signature verifications, verification only based on `ecrecover` SHOULD NOT be used (see [Solidity documentation](https://docs.soliditylang.org/en/latest/units-and-global-variables.html#mathematical-and-cryptographic-functions)).
+NOTE: using `ECDSA.sol`(`v4.7.3` at least) and `EIP-712.sol` libraries from OpenZeppelin is very RECOMMENDED for signature verifications, verification only based on `ecrecover` SHOULD NOT be used (see the Solidity documentation, Mathematical and Cryptographic Functions).

 ```solidity
 function transferFor(BarterTerms memory data, address to, bytes memory signature) external;